decompositional-semantics-initiative/decompositional-semantics-initiative.github.io/projects/genericity/index.md

 For a detailed description of the protocols, datasets as well as models of these data, please see the following papers:

-> V. S. Govindarajan, B. Van Durme.
-2016, & White, A. S. [Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements]().
-In *Arxiv*.
+> V. S. Govindarajan, B. Van Durme, & White, A. S. 2019.
+[Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements]().

 The code for generating the dataset files for Amazon Mechanical Turk(along with the stylesheets) can be found [here](https://github.com/FACTSlab/factslab-protocols).
 The code for the experiments described in the paper can be found [here](https://github.com/FACTSlab/factslab-protocols)